- Why choose to work with an independent insurance agent?

 - More service for the same or less in cost

-Many people thinking using an independent agent is like using a middle man and will end up costing you more money.
+Many people think using an independent agent is like using a middle man and will end up costing you more money.
 Insurance carriers generally do not charge you more to use an independent agent and those that do will normally disclose it to you before you finalize anything.
 Even if you do have to pay an extra broker fee, the added value a good broker or independent agent offers far outweighs that extra cost.
-At Analipo Insurance our carriers do not add a broker fee or build in the fee to your premium if you choose to use our services nor do we as an independent agency bill you any fees separately from the insurance carrier.
+At Analipo Insurance our carriers do not add a broker fee or build in the fee to your premium in almost all cases if you choose to use our services.
+We as an independent agency do not bill you any fees separately from the insurance carrier.

 - Better understanding of how insurance works